-Humidifier 1.0 Amp maximum at 120 VAC Electronic Air Cleaner 1.0 Amp maximum at 120 VAC
+Humidifier 1.0 Amp maximum at 120 VAC Electronic Air Cleaner 1.0 Amp maximum at 120 VAC grounding, and controlling these accessories.

-Turn OFF power to the furnace before installing any accessories.
-Follow the humidifier or air cleaner manufacturers' instructions for locating, mounting, grounding, and controlling these accessories.
 Accessory wiring connections are to be made through the 1/4" quick connect terminals provided on the furnace integrated control module.
 The Electronic air cleaner hot terminal is identified as EAC.
 It is necessary to remove the protective tab on the board cover to access the EAC Terminal.
-The EAC neutral terminal is identified as NEUTRAL.
-A line voltage humidifier may be connected between one of the HUM contacts and NEUTRAL.
+The EAC neutral terminal is identified as Neutral.
+A line voltage humidifier may be connected between one of the HUM contacts and neutral.
 The other HUM contact must be fed from the L1 terminal.